Sensory history: Hearing

 One of the first sensory histories dealing with the sense of hearing is Village Bells: Sound and Meaning in the Nineteenth-century French Countryside by Alain Corbin, which examines the meanings embedded in the sound of bells in 19th century French villages.
 The study of cities, particularly with regards to industrialisation, is a common topic of histories of sound or hearing.
 For example, the term 'soundscape' often refers to both the sounds of the physical environment inhabited, and how these sounds are perceived, especially in regard to how the soundscapes of certain cities change, and how this change affects its citizens.
 This necessarily draws upon inter-disciplinary research in the fields of soundscapes, sound studies and urban history.
 The historian Mark M. Smith has suggested the term "acoustemology" as a title for this field of study.
-Of particular importance in this topic is the invention of recording methods, which provided a pivotal turning point in the history of the sense of hearing and radically changed society's relationship with the sense of hearing.
+Of particular importance in this topic is the invention of recording methods, which some historians have argued was a pivotal turning point in the history of the sense of hearing and radically changed society's relationship with the sense of hearing.
+Scholars such as Jonathan Sterne, have offered a critique of this narrative by showing that many new forms of listening associated with recording and playback technologies preceded the invention and popularisation of recorded sound.
 Additionally, how people's relative perception and sensitivity to sound has changed is of particular interest.
+The focus of this research has been on the regulation of, campaigning against, and association of social groups with urban noise.